vindastar/Android_HCE_Emulate_A_CreditCard/README.md

     }
 ```

-When tapping the device to the "Tak to your Credit Card" app there is just one line in the console:
+When tapping the device to the "Talk to your Credit Card" app there is just one line in the console:

 ```none
 processCommandApdu: 00a404000e325041592e5359532e444446303100